Spicy Oriental Perfume vs Woody Perfume: Which Scent Style Fits You Better?

 Perfume wins for most shoppers, and perfume mist is the stronger first buy when one bottle has to cover the whole fragrance job.

-Perfume wins for most shoppers because it lasts longer, reads more polished, and asks for fewer touch-ups.
+Perfume wins this matchup for most shoppers because it lasts longer, reads more polished, and asks for fewer touch-ups.

 Perfume for men wins for most buyers because it lasts longer and needs fewer touch-ups.
-Perfume for men fits the common workday better than cologne for men.
+Perfume for men fits the common workday better than cologne for men, unless the goal is a light, barely-there finish.
+If the plan is a hot commute, a scent-sensitive office, or a fragrance worn very close to the skin, cologne takes the lead.

 Fragrance mist wins for most shoppers because fragrance mist gives a cleaner, more wearable scent trail than body splash.

-Perfume spray is the better buy for most shoppers, because it spreads scent more evenly, reads clearly in social spaces, and fits more occasions than perfume.
+Perfume spray is the better buy for most shoppers, because it spreads scent more evenly, reads clearly in social spaces.

 Eau de parfum wins for most shoppers.
 It gives the cleanest balance of projection, wear time, and occasion range, which makes eau de parfum the safer default.